 A brand image strategy is crafting the key messaging behind how you want your organization to be perceived on digital platforms.

-What is brand message strategy?
+What is a brand message strategy?

 A brand message strategy incorporates all of the key statements or brand pillars that your company incorporates.